-A few weeks later, a reverend came forward with a confession that Lamphere made to him before he died.
+A few weeks later, a reverend came forward with Lamphere’s confession before he died.
 In his statement, he revealed the details of Gunness’ crimes and swore that she was still alive.
-He also swore to the reverend as well as a fellow convict, that he had not murdered anyone.
+He also swore to the reverend, as well as a fellow convict, that he had not murdered anyone.
 However, he had helped Belle bury many of her victims.

 The powerful 48-year-old woman would then carry the body to the basement, where she most often dissected it, bundled the remains, and then buried them in the hog pen.
 She dumped the corpse into a hog-scalding vat at other times and then covered the remains with quicklime.
 And, worse, according to Lamphere, if she was overly tired, she would chop up the remains and feed them to the hogs.

 Lamphere also cleared up the mysterious question of the headless female corpse found in the smoking ruins of Gunness’ home.
 Belle had lured this woman from Chicago on the pretense of hiring her as a housekeeper only days before she decided to make her permanent escape from La Porte.
 Gunness, according to Lamphere, had drugged the woman, then bashed in her head.
 Once dead, she decapitated the body, tied weights to the head, and disposed of it in a swamp.
 She then dragged the corpse to the basement, dressed it in her own clothing, removed her false teeth, and placed them beside the headless corpse to assure it would be identified as Belle Gunness.

 She also chloroformed her children, smothered them to death, and carried them to the basement.
 She then torched the small brick farmhouse and fled.